 The average American generates about 4 pounds of plastic waste daily, and our country comes second to China for the most plastic waste.
 Not great for climate change.

 Therefore, it’s essential to reduce your plastic waste whenever possible.
-An easy way to do so is by shopping at local farmers’ markets, buying whole, unprocessed foods, and learning how to grow your own food.
+An easy way to do so is by shopping at local farmers’ markets, buying whole, unprocessed foods, and learning how to grow your food.

 Combat food waste by planning meals, properly storing food, and utilizing preservation techniques like freezing or canning.